mcneel/help-docs/en/flamingo/5/help/Lighting/Studio_Lighting_Basics.md

 <img src="../image/StudioLighting-001.png"/>

+### Fill Light
+{: .toc-subheader }

-Fill LightThe fill light is placed just above the lens on the opposite side from the key light.
+The fill light is placed just above the lens on the opposite side from the key light.
 Its purpose is to reduce contrast and bring out detail in the shadows by simulating light reflected off nearby objects.
 The key light and fill light may be of equal intensity for a low-contrast result, but the key light is usually brighter and harder than the fill light.
 The fill light is the secondary light in the scene.
 It should not introduce any more dark shadows into the scene.

 In the illustration, notice that the shadow to the left of the nose and along the left side is lighter and softer than the image with the key light alone.

 <img src="../image/StudioLighting-002.png"/>

+### Backlight
+{: .toc-subheader }

-BacklightThe backlight effect is subtle but can define the edges of objects in the scene and add depth by preventing objects from blending into the background.
+The backlight effect is subtle but can define the edges of objects in the scene and add depth by preventing objects from blending into the background.
 Backlights are usually placed behind and above the object and are pointed toward the camera.

 The effectiveness of backlights depends in part on the reflectivity of the surfaces they are lighting.